BERNINA EXPRESS

 to dive directly into a sheer cliff from the 164 feet high stone bridgework,

-which was built from the gorge up without the use of scaffolding.
+which was built from the gorge up without the use of a scaffold.
 After

 traveling this unique rail journey the Bernina Express stops at that

-of the pass, in the midst of ski runs and the train stops at the stone
+of the pass, in the midst of ski runs, the train stops at the stone

 built Ospizio Bernina rail station, which takes the visitor back to old